 As you can see from this report, the men and women of the Sleepy Hollow Police Department have made significant progress on meeting the mission and goals of the organization.
-In general for 2017, Crime stayed the same, Officer Activity increased, Enforcement Activity increased and unfortunately Traffic Accidents increased.
+In general for 2018, Crime stayed the same, officer activity increased, enforcement activity increased and traffic accidents decreased.

 While we are proud of our accomplishments, there is still much to do.
-The Sleepy Hollow Police Department has set an ambitious list of goals and objectives for 2018.
+The Sleepy Hollow Police Department has set an ambitious list of goals and objectives for 2019.
 While we are confident we can meet these goals, we certainly cannot accomplish them without the support of the community and Village Officials.